 This course is designed to introduce the student to the proper set-up and operations of the shielded metal arc welding equipment.
 Emphasis is placed on striking and controlling the arc, and proper fit up of fillet joints.
 This course is also designed to instruct students in the safe operation of plasma arc and carbon arc cutting.
-Upon completion, students should be able to make fillet welds in all positions using electrodes in the F-4 groups in accordance applicable welding code and be able to safely plasma arc and carbon arc equipment and perform those operations as per the applicable welding code.
+Upon completion, students should be able to make fillet welds in all positions using electrodes in the F-4 groups in accordance applicable welding code and be able to safely operate plasma arc and carbon arc equipment and perform those operations as per the applicable welding code.

-WDT 124 GAS METAL ARC/FLUX CORED ARC WELDING LAB (3E) 3 credits

-This course provides instruction and demonstration using the various transfer methods and techniques to gas metal arc and flux cored arc welds.
+WDT 124 GAS METAL ARC/FLUX CORED ARC WELDING LAB (3E) 3 credits gas metal arc and flux cored arc welds.
 Topics included are safety, equipment set-up, joint design and preparation, and gases.

+This course provides instruction and demonstration using the various transfer methods and techniques to